Sponsored by Mom Central Consulting for the Certified Angus Beef® brand.

 Fork tender beef, nutty barley, a vibrant array of vegetables, and a deliciously rich broth come together in this satisfying stew.

 I love a good beef and barley stew, don’t you?
 Such great comfort food for cold weather.
 I’ve been wanting to post a recipe for it for a while now and was given a convenient excuse to finally do so.
-I was given the task of recreating two recipes that will be featured on award-winning Recipe Rehab on CBS Saturday February 15th (check local listings for air time).
-For the task I was sent two boxes with instructions and the beef.
-Equipped with some beautifully marbled sirloin tip from Certified Angus Beef®, the world’s first brand of beef all the way from the rural community of Wooster, Ohio (greetings to all the Wooster folks!), I went to work.
+I was given the task of recreating two recipes that were featured a while back on Recipe Rehab on CBS.
+Equipped with some beautifully marbled sirloin tip from Certified Angus Bee, I went to work.

 Here are the two dishes I made: